Loren E. Babcock

 In 2008, he was one of a team of researchers who discovered the oldest footprints ever found, over 570 million years old, in Nevada.
 Although he was uncertain, Babcock believed that they came from an arthropod species.

+In 2005, Babcock allegedly had sexual relations with his research assistant.
+The Lantern reported that he gave her gifts from travel abroad, including a trilobite fossil and a garment from China.
+After reports from both sides were made to Ohio State University, Babcock requested an apology and compensation for costs and damages to his reputation from the president of the university, but The Lantern reports that the president never responded.